Difference Between Positive and Negative Symptoms of Schizophrenia

 • Genetic and Family Factors : A family history of schizophrenia significantly increases the risk of developing the condition.
 Though specific genes have not been pinpointed, genetic predisposition plays a key role.

 • Environmental and Life Experiences : Exposure to chronic stress, trauma, neglect, or abuse during childhood can heighten vulnerability.
 Living in poverty or facing high-stress situations may also contribute.
-Interestingly, being born in winter months is associated with a slightly higher risk, possibly due to prenatal infections.
+Some studies have observed a slightly increased risk among individuals born in winter months, likely reflecting indirect factors such as prenatal infections rather than season of birth itself.

 • Pregnancy and Birth Complications : Maternal health issues such as gestational diabetes, poor nutrition, vitamin D deficiency, or preeclampsia can raise the risk.
 Birth complications, like low birth weight, emergency cesarean sections, or prenatal infections (e.g., influenza), have also been linked to schizophrenia.